-Years ago, told my friend John Murphy that I wanted to try being homeless for a few months.
+Years ago, told my friend John Murphy that I wanted to try being homeless and wanted to try full time RV living for a few months.
 And I meant it – I wanted to be properly homeless.
 Sleep on the streets.
 Eat what I could find or what I could buy with money panhandled from the kindness of strangers.
 I wanted that experience.
 I wanted to feel what it was like to have nothing.
 No money, or possessions, or responsibilities.
 I wanted to feel the resignation of having nothing and having nothing to do, and I wanted to feel the freedom that came with it.

 John thought it was a stupid idea.